renpy/renpy/sphinx/source/config.rst

     controller GUID (which cand be found in log.txt), and if matched, prevent the controller from being initialized.

+.. var:: config.end_testcase_callbacks = [ ... ]

+    A list of functions that are called (without any arguments) when execution of testcases end - in a good way or not.
+This is intended to free resources as well as cleaning up anything that may have been modified for the purpose of the test, such as persistent or save data.

 .. var:: config.exception_handler = None

     If not None, this should be a function that takes three arguments: